 Great Smoky National Park with Kids by Family can Travel

 The Great Smoky Mountains National Park is the most visited national park in all of the United States.
 Being part of the Appalachian Mountain range, there’s no shortage of hikes that can get you to some incredible vistas, waterfalls or enjoying the peacefulness of the forest.
 If you get lucky with the weather, Clingmans Dome will offer some incredible views on a clear day and kids will love climbing to the top of the dome.
 There are plenty of other kid friendly hikes in the area, like Porters Creek which will take you along an easy trail near a creek to a waterfall.
 Of course, the chance to see a black bear along the road will be pretty exciting as well.
+It really is one of the best national parks to visit with family in tow!

 Tips for visiting with kids: Make sure to pack rain gear and talk to your kids about how to behave in case of a bear encounter.
 Once the kids need a break from hiking, nearby Gatlinburg has plenty of activities they will love like the Ripley’s Aquarium of the Smokies or the chair lift and canopy walk at Anakeesta.